Computational Reproducibility in Computational Social Science: Barriers Imposed by External Dependencies and Opacity

-A last barrier relating to external dependencies concerns the use of proprietary commercial software such as Stata and Tableau, which impose a preventable economical barrier to reproducibility: external researchers are obliged to purchase licenses just for the purpose of verifying the reproducibility of a result generated from these proprietary applications.
-This issue also manifests in another way by applying proprietary services in the form of RESTful APIs, e.g. Google Perspective API, Google Translation API, ChatGPT, or Botometer \citep{Clayton2016,yang2022botometer}.
-Scholars have argued that these ``blackbox'' services are intrinsically irreproducible because the algorithms running at the service provider side are constantly changing \citep[]{rauchfleisch:2020:F,chan:2020:REC,chen2023chatgpt}.
-Similarly, the aforementioned economical barrier applies, if these services (e.g. Google Translation API, ChatGPT) carry a cost.
+A last barrier relating to external dependencies concerns the use of proprietary commercial software such as Stata and Tableau, which impose a preventable economical barrier to reproducibility: external researchers are obliged to purchase licenses just for the purpose of verifying the reproducibility of a result generated from these proprietary software tools.
+This issue also manifests in another way by applying proprietary services in the form of RESTful APIs, e.g. ChatGPT, Perspective API or Botometer \citep{yang2022botometer}.
+Scholars have argued that these ``blackbox'' services are intrinsically irreproducible because the algorithms running at the service provider side are constantly changing \citep[]{rauchfleisch:2020:F,chen2023chatgpt}.
+Similarly, the aforementioned economical barrier applies, if these services (e.g. ChatGPT) carry a cost.